 How much does TurboTax cost?
 The answer depends partly on where you make the purchase.
 Tax prep software pricing can be very confusing, not only because there are so many different products, but also because you’ll find different prices and deals available from different retailers.

-For example, in mid-January, Amazon was offering a TurboTax Premier deal for $55, a discount of $15 off the $70 price currently offered on its website.
-TurboTax Premier was on sale for the same price ($55) at Target and Costco, among others, and Target said shoppers who are members of the Target Circle rewards program would save an extra 10% in-store on the purchase.
+For example, in mid-January, Amazon was offering a TurboTax Premier deal for $54.90, a discount of $35 off the $89.99 list price.
+TurboTax Premier was on sale for the same price at Target and Costco, among others.
+But at the same time, the TurboTax website was selling the Premier software for $70.

-Your bank or credit card company may also have deals and special discount codes available for TurboTax or other tax-prep software.
-The upshot: Our reviews take into account prices currently offered on company web sites.
-(Since there is no way to tell what consumers may be eligible for what discounts.)
+Your bank or credit card company may also have deals and special discount codes available for TurboTax or other tax prep software.
+The upshot: Our reviews take into account prices currently offered on company web sites because there is no way to tell what consumers may be eligible for what discounts.)
 It may also be worth browsing for deals if you want to save a few bucks.

 The Best Tax Prep Software